rafaelholland/rafaelholland/README.md

 Hi there!
-I'm Rafael a passionate dev from Brazil, I'm student at BandTec Digital School!
+I'm Rafael a passionate dev from Brazil, I'm student at BandTec Digital School! <br>
 I'm currently learning Swift for mobile development, and for web development React and Javascript.

 You can reach me on linkedin: